Sankalp22863/codesign-opt/llvm-project/clang/docs/ClangOffloadBundler.rst

 ---------------------------------

-  A code object compiled for a Target ID is considered compatible for a target if:
+  A code object compiled for a Target ID is considered compatible for a target, if:

-  * Their processor is the same.
+  * Their processor is same.
   * Their feature set is compatible as defined above.

 There are two forms of target ID: